kennytilton/MatrixJS/README.md

  #### Where next?
  This repository contains several proof-of-concept frameworks.
 For now, all but Qxia have their own version of Cells.
- * In the identically named js/matrixjs you will find a pure Javascript version of Cells and an implementation of TodoMVC.
+ * In the identically named `js/matrixjs` you will find a pure Javascript version of Cells and an implementation of TodoMVC.
+Even ClojureScript developers should start there.
  * in `cljs/qxia` find a bit-rotten marriage of CLJS Cells and qooxdoo mobile, with random widgets serving no purpose
  * In `cljs/jlive` (soon to be renamed matrixcljs) find a ClojureScript implementation of TodoMVC.